meribold/git-snap/readme.md

 The version of a file that gets committed is always the one in your working tree.
-Which files are included depends on the working tree, the index, and the tip of the snapshots
-branch: files that exist in the working tree and in the index or tip of the snapshots branch go into the snapshot commit.
+Which files are included depends on the working tree, the index, and the tip of the snapshots branch.
+Only Files that exist in the working tree and in the index or tip of the snapshots branch go into the snapshot commit.

 *   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
     Otherwise: